aaaguirrep/offensive-docker-vps/README.md

 ##### SSH Private and Public keys

-- Inside credentials folder run `ssh-keygen -t rsa -f pentest` in the terminal.
+- Inside credentials folder run `ssh-keygen -t rsa -f offensive` in the terminal.
 Empty passphrase is ok.
 - It creates two files: private and public key.

 #### 3.- Terraform